bibleexchange/romans__textbook/textbook/en/0300_the-purpose-of-the-law.md

 - Romans 8:2: Law of the Spirit of life in Christ Jesus
 - Romans 9:31: Law of righteousness

 Moses was used as an oracle of God, but he was not the only nor the last of God's messengers.
 Ultimately, he was only trailblazer for the Living Word!
-The law in our conscience or the law given through Moses are both abstractions of the Law of God.
+The law in our conscience or the law given through Moses are both abstractions of the law of God.
 God gave His eternal principles to Moses and God desires His will, His law, His prescriptions to be hidden in the heart of every person and realized in their life.

 > Romans 3:28—Therefore we conclude that a man is justified by faith without the deeds of the law.

 A man can be justified in the eyes of God without the deeds of the law of Moses (thief on the cross).
 A man is never justified if he is contrary to the mind of God.

-## The true advantage of having the Law (v.
+## The true advantage of having the law (v.
 1–2)

 ### The advantage is not that they are inherently superior to the Gentiles